Generic Name: tadalafil (ta DAL a fil)

 if you have been told you should not have sexual intercourse for health reasons.

 Tadalafil can decrease blood flow to the optic nerve of the eye, causing sudden vision loss.
-This has occurred in a small number of people taking tadalafil, most of whom also had heart disease, diabetes, high blood pressure, high cholesterol, or certain pre-existing eye problems, and in those who smoke or are over 50 years old.
+This has occurred in a small number of people taking Viagra or other drugs similar to tadalafil.
+Most of these people also had certain pre-existing eye problems or risk factors for blood vessel disorders (such as heart disease, diabetes, high blood pressure, high cholesterol, coronary artery disease, smoking, or being over 50 years old).
+It is not clear whether tadalafil is the actual cause of vision loss.

 This medicine is not expected to harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.